 C - Two intersecting veins occur in a fine grained medium greenish diorite at this location.
 The larger vein at up to 20cm wide trends at about 330° and dips at about 75° to the west-south-west and the smaller vertical vein at up to 10cm wide trends at about 005°.
 Both veins show brecciation with a clearer fine quartz stringers healing a whitish glassy quartz.
-Quartz trends to an light fleshy pind randomly anong the various veins.
 Both veins are traceable to the waters edge or untill overburden covered.
-In the region of the intersection of the veins, visually striking random aggregates and clots of predominantly coarse chalcopyrite and fine odd pyrite grainsoccurs.
+In the region of the intersection of the veins, visually striking random aggregates and clots of predominantly 1-2mm cube pyrite and grains, with sparse chalcopyrite occurs.
 Small flecks of malachite were also noted in the vein material.
-Relatively flat smooth outcroppiungs.
-Random various sized rock fragments are noted to occur within the veins.
+The relatively flat smooth outcroppiungs makes it difficult to break good sized pieces of the veins out along much of their length with a hammer and chisel, so it is difficult to asses the distribution or pyrite content.
+Random spotty rusty staining on the veins likely indicates other patches of oxidized pyrites.
+Odd random rock fragments less than centimeter sized with a reddish tinge are noted to occur within the veins.